← Back to 史記

 使 使

 After dwelling there a year, Feng Huan said nothing.
 Lord Mengchang was then chancellor of Qi, and was enfeoffed with ten thousand households at Xue.
 He had three thousand retainers.
 The city revenues were insufficient to serve the guests, so he had people lend money at Xue.
 After more than a year there was no income, and many of the borrowers could not pay their interest, so the guests' provisions were about to run out.
 Lord Mengchang worried about this and asked his attendants: 'Who can be sent to collect the debts at Xue?'
 The guest house manager said: 'The guest in the upper quarters, Master Feng, has a dignified appearance and manner, is an elder, and has no other special skills.
 He would be suitable for collecting debts.'
-Lord Mengchang then summoned Feng Huan and requested of him: 'The guests do not know that Wen is unworthy, and fortunately more than three thousand have come to Wen.
+Lord Mengchang then summoned Feng Huan and requested of him: 'The guests do not know that I am unworthy, and fortunately more than three thousand have come to me.
 The city revenues are insufficient to serve the guests, so I lent money at interest in Xue.
-Xue brings no income, and the people do not pay interest.'
+Xue brings no income, and the people do not pay interest.
 Now the guests' food may not be sufficient.
 I wish you, sir, to collect it.'
 Feng Huan said: 'Very well.'
-He took his leave and went to Xue, summoned all who had taken Lord Mengchang's money and they all assembled, obtaining ten thousand in interest money.
+He took his leave and went to Xue.
+He summoned everyone who had borrowed Lord Mengchang's money, and when they had all assembled, he collected one hundred thousand in interest money.
 Then he brewed much wine, bought fat cattle, summoned all who had taken the money—those who could pay interest all came, those who could not pay interest also came—and they all held their money-taking contracts to verify them.
-Together they made a gathering, each day killing cattle and setting out wine.
-When the wine was at its height, he then held the contracts and verified them as before.
-For those who could pay interest, he set a period; for the poor who could not pay interest, he took their contracts and burned them.
-He said: 'Lord Mengchang's reason for lending money was to provide capital for those people who had none to establish their livelihood; his reason for seeking interest was that he had nothing to serve guests with.'
+Together they held a gathering, slaughtering cattle and setting out wine each day.
+When the wine was flowing freely, he took the contracts and checked them as before.
+For those who could pay interest, he set deadlines; for the poor who could not pay interest, he took their contracts and burned them.
+He said: 'Lord Mengchang's reason for lending money was to provide capital for those people who had none to establish their livelihood; his reason for seeking interest was that he had nothing to serve guests with.
 Now for those who are rich and well-off, we set periods; for the poor, we burn the contracts to relieve them.
-All of you, eat and drink your fill.'
-Have ruler like this, how can negative!
+All of you, eat and drink your fill.
+With a lord like this, how could you betray him!'
 All those seated rose and bowed twice.

 16